huggingface/transformers/docs/source/en/tasks/knowledge_distillation_for_image_classification.md

 dataset = load_dataset("beans")
 ```

 We can use either of the processors given they return the same output.
-We will use `map()` method of `dataset` to apply the preprocessing to every split of the dataset.
+We will use the `map()` method of `dataset` to apply the preprocessing to every split of the dataset.

 ```python
 from transformers import AutoImageProcessor